ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

-Kucherawy (ed), et al.   Expires 8 October 2020                [Page 15]
+Herr (ed), et al.         Expires 30 April 2021                [Page 15]

-Internet-Draft                  DMARCbis                      April 2020
+Internet-Draft                  DMARCbis                    October 2020

    *  It seems the best choice of an identifier on which to focus, as